lucascr91/lucascr91/README.md

+**"To learn something and rehearse it constantly, is this indeed not a pleasure?"**

 Hi, I'm Lucas.
 I work as a Data Engineer.
 I'm currently interest in Java, Android Development, and data collection from mobile applications.
 <table>
   <tr>